ikding/pycon_2017/README.md

 * aka edit distance
 * Damerau-Levenshtein: also consider transpositions
-* Pitfull: comparing addresses
+* Pitfall: comparing addresses
 * Cons: pairwise comparison; might need customization (e.g. addresses)

 #### N-Gram/Trigram

 * Compare the set intersection of n-gram of two strings
 * Postgres has trigram build in
-* You can also build cosine simularity algorithms on top of trigrams
+* You can also build cosine similarity algorithms on top of trigrams
 * To speed up in postgres: gist and gin indexes for trigrams
 * Pros: more context!
 * Cons: slower - need to calculate n-gram for each string

 #### More context: